Last updated on August 11, 2020.

 Furthermore, we would like to reinforce the importance of social distancing at the moment, to slow the propagation of the novel coronavirus.
 Up to date information about the number of cases globally is available here on a daily basis.

 Remember to wash your hands frequently, maintain social distancing, avoid touching eyes, nose and mouth, and practice respiratory hygiene.
-Check out the basic protective measures against the new coronavirus that the World Health Organisation recommends.
+Check out the basic protective measures against the novel coronavirus that the World Health Organisation recommends.

 In order to keep our costumers and friends updated during these challenging times, the most recent news about the effects of the pandemic in some of our destinations in the Middle East can be found below:

-However, all commercial flights will continue suspended until further notice and there is no forecast to reopen airports and resume tourism and travel activity at the current stage, according to Petra News Agency.
 Since the closures were announced in mid-March, thousands of people that arrived to Jordan have been placed in quarantine at hotels in Amman and the Dead Sea.
 Most of them have already been discharged.

 All border crossing points via land, sea and air are closed since March 17 to all individuals except citizens of the Gulf Cooperation Council (GCC) states.
 All individuals entering Oman will be required to undergo a 14-day quarantine.
 Normal air traffic is not likely to be resumed soon via Muscat International Airport due to the current global health crisis.